Table of Contents

 How does Make work?

-Make uses scenarios composed of modules to connect between different services.
-Each scenario watches for a trigger which will initiate the scenario.
-Once the scenario is triggered it can perform a series of actions.
+Make use of scenarios composed of modules to connect different services.
+Each scenario watches for a trigger that will initiate the scenario.
+Once the scenario is triggered, it can perform a series of actions.

 For example, a new form submission in Knack can trigger the action to send a Slack message.